Lieder eines fahrenden Gesellen: II – "Ging heut' Morgen über's Feld" ("I Went This Morning over the Field")

-The second movement, "Ging heut' Morgen über's Feld" ("I Went This Morning over the Field"), contains the happiest music of the work.
+The second song, "Ging heut' Morgen über's Feld" ("I Went This Morning over the Field"), contains the happiest music of the work.
 Indeed, it is a song of joy and wonder at the beauty of nature in simple actions like birdsong and dew on the grass.
 "Is it not a lovely world?" is a refrain.
 However, the Wayfarer is reminded at the end that despite this beauty, his happiness will not blossom anymore now that his love is gone.
 This movement is orchestrated delicately, making use of high strings and flutes, as well as a fair amount of triangle.
 The melody of this movement, as well as much of the orchestration, was later reused by Mahler and developed into the 'A' theme of the first movement of his Symphony No. 1.
 It begins in D major and ends in F♯ major.